MarcusViniciusLagana/frontend_react/README.md

  Project recreated from the Ocean Frontend Web with React lab, given by Professor <a href="https://github.com/paulosalvatore" target="_blank" rel="noopener noreferrer">Paulo Salvatore</a> on December 8, 2020.

- The project is bsed in the Intro to React Tutorial, available <a href="https://reactjs.org/tutorial/tutorial.html" target="_blank" rel="noopener noreferrer">here</a>
+ The project is based in the Intro to React Tutorial, available <a href="https://reactjs.org/tutorial/tutorial.html" target="_blank" rel="noopener noreferrer">here</a>

  Access the project build <a href="https://marcusviniciuslagana.github.io/frontend_react/build/">page</a>